HoTT/HoTT-Agda/Agda/tutorial/README.md

 Implicit arguments
 ------------------

-Implicit arguments are introduced with curly brackets instead of parentheses in a function declaration.
+Implicit arguments are introduced with braces instead of parentheses in a function declaration.
 Let’s consider the following function

     f : {a : A} {b : B} (c : C) {d : D} (e : E) → F